Need-an-AwP/RelayX/tests/files-sync/README.md

 if the language of annotation in ps script is not English, then unicode setting must be enabled

 ## hyper-V Windows configuration
+### Windows version requirement
+till 2025 Jan, windows 11 still has serious SMB problem, even if the host and hyperV are both windows 11, the file share function stll needs the SMB 1.0 enabled my testing environment is windows 10 for both host and hyperV, no need extra configuration

 ### installation list
 - nodejs>=20
 - vscode(optional)